Locke-Ober

 Locke-Ober was a longstanding fine dining restaurant in Boston that operated between circa 1875 and 2012.
-Claimed to be the city’s fourth-oldest restaurant (after the Union Oyster House (1826), Durgin-Park (1874), and the Jacob Wirth Restaurant (1868)), it featured classical French cuisine and seafood.
+Claimed to be the city's fourth-oldest restaurant (after the Union Oyster House (1826), Durgin-Park (1874), and the Jacob Wirth Restaurant (1868)), it featured classical French cuisine and seafood.

 History

 The Greek Revival building where Locke-Ober operated was constructed in 1832.
 By 1862, the Boston City Directory listed Adrien Destre as operating a restaurant at 2 Winter Place.
 By 1868, F.A.
 Blanc was listed as running the restaurant.
-By 1879, Boston city records listed Luis Ober as the proprietor of a restaurant at there of "over twenty years' standing".
+By 1879, Boston city records listed Luis Ober as the proprietor of a restaurant at a location of "over twenty years' standing".
 From the start, the restaurant specialized in French food and was central to the financial, political, and intellectual history of Boston.